eZanmoto/Bake/doc/functional_specification.md

 ### Project Templates

-Project templates are placed in a `templates` directory in a platform-specific install directory (for instance `C:\Program Files` on a windows system or `/usr/share` on a Unix-like platform).
-This will be referred to as the templates directory for the remainder of this section.

 Project templates are located in the $BAKE\templates directory.
 An environment variable is used to allow access to the templates directory in a platform independent manner.
+This will be referred to as the templates directory for the remainder of this section.

 #### Language Template Structure